Community Financial Services Association of America: Payday loans and soldiers

 The United States Senate asked the U.S. Department of Defense to conduct a study on the impact of predatory lending on U.S. troops as a provision of the 2006 National Defense Authorization Act.
 When the Department of Defense submitted its report to Congress in August 2006, payday loan companies came under attack.
 The report found that the prominence of payday lending among U.S. servicemen and women was compromising U.S. military readiness and troop morale, and that payday lenders were specifically targeting U.S. military personnel.
 The CFSA disputed these findings, claiming that it only looked into the research of payday lending opponents.
 As a response to these and other charges, the CFSA initiated a US$10 million education and advertising campaign it claimed would help inform borrowers and improve the lending practices of its members.
 The CFSA hired Eric Dezenhall, a public relations specialist, to improve its image.

 In 2007, the DoD created new regulations that placed a maximum limit of 36% on the annual percentage rates charged to U.S. servicemembers and their families for payday loans, vehicle title loans, and tax refund anticipation loans.

 Litigation

 CFSA et al. v.
 CFPB et al.

 In April 2018, CFSA, along with the Consumer Services Alliance of Texas, filed a lawsuit against the CFPB, seeking an order and judgment to hold unlawful, enjoin, and set aside the Bureau’s final small-dollar lending rule.
 CFSA argued that the Bureau’s rule failed to demonstrate consumer harm from small-dollar loans, ignored unbiased research and data, and relied on flawed information.
 Additionally, the lawsuit alleges that the rule violates the Administrative Procedure Act (APA) because it exceeds the Bureau’s statutory authority and is arbitrary, capricious, and unsupported by substantial evidence.

-The court stayed the rule’s compliance date – originally August 19, 2019 – while the lawsuit was ongoing and while the CFPB reconsiders portions of the rule.
+The district court initially stayed the rule’s compliance date while the lawsuit was ongoing.
+The legal challenge eventually reached the Supreme Court of the United States, which ruled 7–2 in May 2024 that the CFPB's funding structure is constitutional, ultimately resolving the lawsuit against the CFSA.